-Rattling your bike over cobbles, past a line of gabled houses reflected in a mirror-smooth canal…Holland’s just like you imagined it.
-In the Netherlands’ 17th-century Golden Age, Dutch traders established a global economy — and funded a culturally rich society back home.
-Tiny Holland may just have the world’s densest concentration of great artists, and shows off their works in several world-class museums.
+Rattling your bike over cobbles, past a line of gabled houses reflected in a mirror-smooth canal…the Netherlands is just like you imagined it.
+In its 17th-century Golden Age, Dutch traders established a global economy — and funded a culturally rich society back home.
+Tiny Holland may just have the world's densest concentration of great artists, and shows off their works in several world-class museums.
 Be sure to venture beyond Amsterdam — take advantage of the efficient train network, which puts nearly every Dutch destination within an easy day trip.
 Rent a bike and cruise the flat countryside.
-Wherever you roam, look behind its placid exterior, where you’ll find a complex mix of modern technology, honored traditions, quaint countryside, outrageous architecture, and no-nonsense, globally minded people.
+Wherever you roam, look behind its placid exterior, where you'll find a complex mix of modern technology, honored traditions, quaint countryside, outrageous architecture, and no-nonsense, globally minded people.

 At a Glance

 Best Home Bases

 ▲▲▲ Amsterdam The dynamic capital, lined with Golden-Age architecture, boasts magnificent museums, a lively food scene, diverse nightlife, and an eye-opening Red Light District, along with bustling streets and markets and bikes everywhere.

 ▲▲ Haarlem Cozy, quiet burg with its own top attractions, plus easy access to big-city Amsterdam.

 ▲▲ Delft Picturesque hometown of Vermeer and Delftware with college-town vibe — a good base for day-tripping to The Hague and Rotterdam.